 Workplace Literacy and Numeracy (WLN) Employer-led funding supports the provision of literacy and numeracy programmes for employees to increase their literacy and numeracy skills, and contribute to workplace productivity.

-This page sets out tertiary education organisation (TEO), programme and learner eligibility requirements for the Adult Literacy Educator (ALE) Fund.
+This page sets out monitoring and reporting requirements for the Adult Literacy Educator (ALE) Fund.

 Funding for Emergency Management (ACE) provision is allocated in equivalent full-time students (EFTS).

 TEC monitors each tertiary education organisation’s (TEO’s) performance and practices, to inform our decisions about future funding.

 The Industry Training Fund (ITF) Fund has been revoked from 2023, as part of the implementation of the Unified Funding System.
 It has been replaced by Non-degree Delivery at levels 3 – 7 on the New Zealand Qualifications and Credentials Framework and all industry training (DQ3-7).